 Lots of cash – there are plenty of banks and ATMs on Koh Tao.

 More than one pair of proper shoes or one pair of jeans – you just won’t get the use out of them.

 High heeled shoes – however much you love them, there’s just no need for them on Koh Tao!

 Expensive jewellery – it’s just an extra risk that you don’t need to take, especially given the casual dress code for virtually every Koh Tao event.

 A vape – vaping is currently illegal in Thailand, and the penalties include hefty fines and possible jail time.

-Too many clothes – The main roads and side streets in all of Koh Tao’s main villages are littered with clothing shops, so you can stock up on any t-shirts, bags, flip flops, bikinis, or board shorts you need when you get here.
+Too many clothes – The main roads and side streets of Koh Tao’s main villages are packed with clothing shops.
+You can stock up on any t-shirts, bags, flip flops, bikinis, or board shorts you need when you get here.